rix4uni/GarudRecon/README.md

 ## FAQ

 **Q: Do I need to install all tools manually?**
-A: No, the `configure` script automatically installs most tools.
+A: No, the `setup` script automatically installs most tools.
 If any tool fails, you'll need to install it manually.

 **Q: Can I run scans without root access?**
 A: Some tools require root access for certain operations (like port scanning).
 It's recommended to run as root.